SumoLogic/epigraph/idea-plugin/bugs.md

 - renaming a field/tag with `override` modifier should rename base members too (and sub-members with `override`)

 ### Low
+- String text should be highlihted as specified in "Preferences > Editor > Colors & Fonts > Language Defaults > String > String Text"
 - Detect useless `extends` e.g. `record Foo extends Bar, Bar`.
 Take hierarchy into account
 - Ctrl-space marks file as dirty
 - Icon is not substituted for schema files outside of source root, in the files view.
 See https://intellij-support.jetbrains.com/hc/en-us/community/posts/207277349-handling-custom-language-file-outside-of-source-root